RegardsOss/RegardsOss.github.io/_docs/frontend/plugins/plugin-services.md

 # Presentation

 A service plugin (front-end) is a javascript bundle used by [search results](/frontend/modules/search-results/), [search form](/frontend/modules/search-form/) and [search graph](/frontend/modules/search-graph/) modules to add services onto displayed data.
 A service may work for one or for multiple data objects.
-By design, a service that run with many entities can either receive an entities IP ID array or a query (see later provided parameters sections)
+By design, a service that run with many entities can either receive an entity IDs array or a query (see later provided parameters sections)
 Service plugin allows defining static - configured by the administrator - and dynamic parameters - configured by the user when running the service.

 # Working principles